 Souvenirs and other promotional items for general distribution.

-House organs and similar publications distributed to persons other than staff members.
+House organs (in-house periodical or employee periodical) and similar publications distributed to persons other than staff members.

 Signs, frames, medals, etc., for agents.

 Advertising required by law when more than the minimum space required to comply with the law is taken.